Guardium Insights Installation

 Output should look like this:

-tsx {2} NAME TYPE STATUS REASON MESSAGE DESIRED_VERSION INSTALLED_VERSION gi-eksctqdrippjy9p2gqvvzwhyc Ready True Complete Completed Reconciliation 3.6.0 3.6.0
+bash {2} NAME TYPE STATUS REASON MESSAGE DESIRED_VERSION INSTALLED_VERSION gi-eksctqdrippjy9p2gqvvzwhyc Ready True Complete Completed Reconciliation 3.6.0 3.6.0

 Verify all ingress paths have been created